t-sin/soyboy-sp.vst3/README.md

-# gbi - A GameBoy instrument
+# SoyBoy SP - A GameBoy instrument

-I want to do chiptune on GNU/Linux.
+I want to do some chiptunes on GNU/Linux.

 ## References